 Competi tion Areas Hazards Who/ What may be harmed Risks Control Measures Risk Level Severity x Likelihoo d Resultan t Risk Levels Control Measure Responsibilities Sector Thrown Implement Athletes, Officials, Spectators Impact injuries 6.
 There should be only officials within or in the vicinity of the throwing sector before throws commence.
 7. The sector should be smooth and level and holes in the sector arising from hammer throws should be filled in to ground level.
-15 5 Facility Management, Officials Cage Athletes, Officials, Spectators Impact injuries 6.
-The cage must be constructed and erected in accordance with the UKA rules.
+15 5 Facility Management, Officials Cage Athletes, Officials, Spectators Impact injuries The cage must be constructed and erected in accordance with the UKA rules.
 6 Facility Management, Officials

-Hammer /Discus 8.
-Prior to competition the netting should be checked regularly to ensure that there is no damage to the net structure and no holes or gaps.
+Hammer /Discus 7.
+8. 9. netting should be checked regularly to ensure that there is no damage to the net structure and no holes or gaps.
 Ensure that the netting is secured or ballasted at ground level.
-Check that netting tension has sufficient retardation and minimal bounce.
-9 Cage Gates (Hammer only) Athletes, Officials, Spectators Impact injuries 2.
-3. For hammer check that the gates can move freely and be secured in both their open and closed positions.
+9 Cage Gates (Hammer only) Athletes, Officials, Spectators Impact injuries 1.
+2. 3.
+For hammer check that the gates can move freely and be secured in both their open and closed positions.
 Check that gate netting is not holed and appears in good condition.
 Check that gate netting tension has sufficient retardation and minimal bounce.
-8 4 Facility Management, Officials Scoreboards Athletes, Officials Impact injuries 1.
-Ensure that scoreboards are set up not less than 2m from officials' judging positions, or 4 2 Facility Management, Officials from where athletes will be waiting to throw.
-2. Ensure that scoreboards are well ballasted or secured at ground level.
+8 4 Facility Management, Officials from where athletes will be waiting to throw.2.
+Ensure that scoreboards are well ballasted or secured at ground level.
 Implements Athletes Cuts Any implements provided by the facility should be checked before any competition to ensure they conform to UKA rules (reference UK Athletics Handbook "Rules of Competition") and that they are serviceable, particularly with regard to hammers the handle, and the wire and swivel assembly.
-6 2 Facility Management, Officials, Athletes Javelin Runway Athletes Slips, trips Examine runway to ensure no worn or damaged areas.
-Regularly clean any drainage ducts around runway.
-Regularly clean porous surfaces to allow drainage.
-9 4 Facility Management, Officials
+6 2 Facility Management, Officials, Athletes